-- A Code of Corporate Governance; - A risk management strategy; - Responsibility given to the Assistant Chief Officer (Finance & Resources) to oversee the implementation and monitoring of the operation of the Code and risk management strategy; - Reviewing the operation of the Code and risk management strategy in practice; - Ensuring that there is an effective internal audit function.
+- A Code of Corporate Governance; - A risk management strategy;

+- Responsibility given to the Assistant Chief Officer (Finance & Resources) to oversee the implementation and monitoring of the operation of the Code and risk management strategy; - Reviewing the operation of the Code and risk management strategy in practice; - Ensuring that there is an effective internal audit function.

-During 2018/19, Mazars continued as Internal Auditors for the region.
+During 2019/20, Mazars continued as Internal Auditors for the region.
 Regular review and planning meetings took place which helped identify, discuss and share best practice and identify potential common audit themes.

-Additionally, for 2018/19, Mazars attended the Strategic Organisation Risk Board (SORB) as the force and the OPCC strengthened and embedded further the risk management processes in operation.
+Additionally, for 2019/20, Mazars attended the Strategic Organisation Risk Board (SORB) as the force and the OPCC strengthened and embedded further the risk management processes in operation.

-Mazars also attended Regional CFO and Finance Director meetings to update on the progress of 2018/19 Regional Collaboration audits and the Regional Collaboration Internal Audit Plan and the proposed workplan and timescales for 2019/20.
+Mazars also attended Regional CFO and Finance Director meetings to update on the progress of 2019/20 Regional Collaboration audits and the Regional Collaboration Internal Audit Plan and the proposed workplan and timescales for 2020/21.

 The effectiveness of audit committees should be carried out periodically.
-The last one carried out was in 2017/18 with the next one planned to take place in 2019/20.
-In the 2017/18 the review, which was carried out by Mazars found that:
+Mazars undertook an effectiveness review audit during 2017-18 with the next one planned to take place during 2021/22.
+In the 2017-18 the review, Mazars found that: